reinterpretcat/vrp/doc/src/examples/interop/java.md

 {{#include ../../../../examples/jvm-interop/src/main/java/vrp/example/java/Application.java}}
 ```

- Please check the repository for full example.
+You can check the project repository for complete example.